Kyocera Group Environmental Safety Policy

 Regular Environmental and Safety Patrols

 At Kyocera, plant/office managers and safety managers periodically conduct safety patrols at worksites.
-In addition to these patrols, the company-wide environmental safety officer conducts an environmental and safety inspection on a regular basis.
+In addition to these patrols, the overall supervision of Kyocera Group environmental safety conducts an environmental and safety inspection on a regular basis.
 These activities aim to share risks and issues at worksites and raise employees' safety awareness.

 Holding Information Sessions on Workplace Safety

 The Kyocera Group regularly holds information sessions about onsite work safety to prevent business partners who enter our sites for service or other related work from being involved in accidents.
-We hold information sessions to explain campus safety work rules and activities for accident prevention.
+We hold information sessions to explain campus safety work rules, chemical substance handling, and activities for accident prevention.
 During these sessions, Kyocera staff and business partners confirmed safety precautions and shared a renewed sense of safety awareness.
 We will continue to hold briefing sessions to prevent accidents involving our suppliers on our premises.

 Promotion of Safety and Health Measures Based on Labor-Management Cooperation